xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 caching issues.

-After any modification to the routing or actions, it is thus recommended to make the changes "live" by calling the following functions from within arangosh:
+After any modification to the routing or actions, it is thus recommended to make the changes "live" by calling the following functions from within avocadosh:

     @startDocuBlockInline MOD_09_routingReload
     @EXAMPLE_ARANGOSH_RUN{MOD_09_routingReload}